Wedding and Engagement Gifts to Make with an Embroidery Machine

 But – my point here is that monogrammed placemats make an awesome, inexpensive wedding or engagement gift.
 They can even be cheaper if yo make the placemats your self.
 And if you do – I would suggest stitching out the monogram before sewing the front and back together so that you have a nice, clean back of the placemat.

 Well, the personalized placemats were such a hit with my mother-in-law that I decided to take it a step further and make her a set of monogrammed napkins that coordinated with the red placemats.
 Talk about minimal effort here.
 I used a standard “G” that was pre-loaded on my embroidery machine for my personalization and it still looked great.

 There are many other fancier monogram styles that would look awesome on some napkins.
 I really like the Double Square Monogram by Rivermill Embroidery to add a bit more formality to the napkin.
 Consider coordinating your personalized napkins with some personalized placemats and you have one-hell-of-a perfect and generous wedding or engagement gift.

 Monogrammed towels are perhaps one of the most obvious and easiest gifts to monogram for an engagement or wedding gift.
-And, there are so many ways to go about doing it.
+Luxe bath towel sets are inexpensive.
+And, there are so many ways to personalize them.
 You can’t go wrong monogramming the towels with a classic monogram design.
 Just don’t forget that the woman’s initial goes first, then the last name in the middle and the man’s name on the left.